janko/capybara-vs-webdriverio/README.md

 The goal of this project is to compare [Capybara](https://github.com/jnicklas/capybara) of the Ruby world and Webdriver.io of the Node.js world.
-The purpose is to prove that Webdriver.io is better, so that we reinforce my statement that frontend code written in JavaScript is always better than if it was written in Ruby.
+The purpose is to prove that Webdriver.io is better, in order to reinforce my statement that all frontend code should be written in JavaScript, so that everybody can just leave me out of browser testing and let me do my Ruby APIs.
-Because I really love Ruby, but I find it painful to write browser tests in it, and as a backend Rubyist I really don't want to.

 ## Implementation